 GRI D isclosure References and responses

-SUPPL ER ENVIRONMENTAL ASSESSMEN Γ (cont.)
+SUPPL IER ENVIRONMENTAL ASSESSMEN T (cont.)

 Direct Response: In fiscal 2020, we conducted more than 900 ethical compliance assessments on new and existing suppliers for our Walgreens, Boots UK and Global Brands owned brands.
 All of the suppliers were screened against the following environmental criteria: Environmental procedures and policies.
 Relevant permits and testing in place for emissions and discharges to air and water, including waste disposal Recycling of waste materials Using only registered approved waste disposal and recycling contractors Procedures, training and equipment in place for managing and controlling chemical spillage and/or environmental emergencies WBA is partnering with The Sustainability Consortium in developing a Global Supplier Sustainability Program that aims to provide greater transparency around the social and environmental performance in our owned brand supply chain.
 Our aim is to enhance our sustainability agenda and drive improvements across the entire supply chain by partnering with a vendor that is well-recognized within the industry and used by other brands to engage their suppliers.
+Regarding our wider supply chain, it is WBA's intention to source from suppliers who can satisfy our standards with regard to labor and welfare conditions, health and safety, anti-corruption and environmental management or who have given a commitment to achieve these standards within an agreed time frame.
+With tens of thousands of suppliers across the globe, we use a risk-based approach to monitor our most significant suppliers on issues such as environmental compliance.

-GRI 40 O SOCIAL STANDARDS SERIES
+GRI 40 0 SOCIAL STANDARDS SERIES

-EMPLO YMENT
+EMPLC YMENT

-GRI 103 B: MANAGEMENT APPROACH 2016
+GRI 103 3: MANAGEMENT APPROACH 2016

 103-1 Explanation of the material topic and its Boundary 2020 CSR Report, CSR Materiality; pages 24-27 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Employee health and benefits; pages 123-124 2020 CSR Report, Healthy and Inclusive Workplace, Employee training and development, and human capital management; page 127

-103-2 The management approach and its components 2020 CSR Report, Our Approach to CSR; pages 15-23 2020 CSR Report, Stakeholder Engagement; pages 28-36 2020 CSR Report, Our Response to COVID-19, Health, safety and well-being of our people, patients and customers; page 40 2020 CSR Report, Healthy and Inclusive Workplace; page 122 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Employee health and benefits; pages 123-124 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Mental health support for employees; page 126 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Employee training and development, and human capital management; page 127
+103-2 The management approach and its components 2020 CSR Report, Our Approach to CSR; pages 15-23 2020 CSR Report, Stakeholder Engagement; pages 28-36

+2020 CSR Report, Our Response to COVID-19, Health, safety and well-being of our people, patients and customers; page $\underline{40}$ capital management; page 127

+2020 CSR Report, Healthy and Inclusive Workplace; page 122 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Employee health and benefits; pages 123-124 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Mental health support for employees; page 126 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Employee training and development, and human